KaotoIO/vscode-kaoto/CONTRIBUTING.md

 ### How to debug Kaoto UI embedded in VS Code

 The command `Developer: Toggle Developer Tools` gives access to classic developer tools for web applications.
 See [official documentation](https://code.visualstudio.com/api/extension-guides/webview#inspecting-and-debugging-webviews) for more details.

+### How to launch automated tests

+`yarn run test-it`

+It is launching UI tests.
+Beware that it can take several minutes to start.
+Stay tuned for improvements to come later.